martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0b_assignment_1b/dev/roadmap.md

 		- Men express less emotion in photos to express masculinity
 	- Choi2014
 		- Men more likely to engage in brand-related word-of-mouth discussions, possibly to increase status
+	- Haferkamp2012
+		- Men use SNS for relationship seeking more than females
+		- Men are more common to edit profile picture more than women
+- Men use Facebook to create new relationships
+	- Mazman2011
+		- Men use Facebook for creating new relationships more than women
 - Men use Facebook for information-gathering purposes
 	- Raacke2008
 	- Choi2014